FlorianPatzer/symp_base/README.md

 This repo automates the start of the SyMP framework within Docker

 ## Getting started
-Currently the services tha are being started are:
+The following services are started:
 - Camunda BPM
 - MySQL DB
 - FTP Server - vsftpd